Health and Safety

 - Wear UV protective sunglasses

-- Apply SPF 30+ broad spectrum, water-resistant sunscreen 20 minutes before you go out into the sun.
+- Apply SPF 50+ broad spectrum, water-resistant sunscreen 20 minutes before you go out into the sun and regularly reapply

 Australia has many extraordinary and beautiful places to explore.
 Some tips to consider when venturing into the bush or outback: